gabors-data-analysis/gabors-data-analysis.github.io/_pages/dat_cps-earnings.md

   - /dat_cps-earnings.html
 ---

-## How to get the `cps-earnings` dataset
+This is a  README file for the `cps-earnings` dataset.

-used in the case studies `9A Estimating gender and age differences in earnings` and `10A Understanding the gender difference in earnings`
+Used in the case studies `9A Estimating gender and age differences in earnings` and `10A Understanding the gender difference in earnings`

 ## Data source